daimajia/AndroidImageSlider/README.md

 Step1:

-If you are using Android Studio, just add a one line code to your project root `build.gralde`.
+If you are using Android Studio, just add a one line code to your project root `build.gradle`.

 ```groovy
 dependencies{